 Emergency Medical Services

 RADIATION EXPOSURE

+Agent information:
-Agent Information: Radiological agents are used in health care, industry, energy production,

-and as warfare agents, measured by the number of atoms disintegrating per unit time.
-A disintegrating atom can emit a beta particle, an alpha

-particle, a gamma ray, or some combination.
+Radioactive material is used in health care, industry, energy production, and as warfare agents.
+Radioactive materials contain unstable atoms that give off radiation as they decay.
+A spontaneously disintegrating atom emits ionizing radiation as a beta particle, an alpha particle, a gamma-ray or x- ray, neutron, or some combination.